 The Sisters of Eyemouth shows a nonplussed female nude and a seabird in a brilliantly yellow kitchen.
 In the distance, the sea is vivaciously blue and choppy – the painting may refer to the fishing disaster in the Scottish village of Eyemouth in 1881, which turned 93 wives into widows.
 Elsewhere, the sombre abstraction of Sean Scully's Doric Night lends a welcome counterpoint to all the clashing colour.

-The Summer Exhibition is unique because it mixes artworks submitted by the public with those by established artists The following galleries veer wildly in terms of quality and tone.
+The following galleries veer wildly in terms of quality and tone.
 I love Paula Rego's Prince Pig Courtship in gallery II – a lithograph of a woman holding a swooning pig.
 There are great swathes of fey landscapes and whimsically dull figurative painting in gallery VII, whereas gallery VIII feels like a new money Manhattan loft apartment circa 1987 – there are tacky Pop Art renditions of Van Gogh, Marilyn, and a dollar note on the wall.
 The overall sense is one of stainless steel and minimalist white, more decorative than profound.

 Gallery IX is dominated by red and looks like a degree show, with an emphasis on the macabre.
 There are Tim Shaw's four hare heads, made out of "smoked newspaper" and masking tape; elsewhere, he stages a tiny crucifixion scene made of wax.
 The room is messy, gothic, likeable – somehow it works.